 He is a member of the Task Force on National Security in the Information Age, co-chaired by Markle Foundation president Zoe Baird and former Netscape Communications chairman James Barksdale.
 Atkinson is also a board member or advisory council member of the Internet Education Foundation, NetChoice Coalition, and the University of Oregon Institute for Policy Research and Innovation, and the State Science and Technology Institute.
 He also serves on the advisory panel to Americans for Computer Privacy, a member of the editorial board of the Journal of Electronic Government and the Journal of Internet Policy, a member of the Global Innovation Forum Brain Trust, a Nonresident Senior Fellow at the Brookings Institution, and a fellow of the Glocom, a Tokyo-based research institute.

+In 2013, The New Republic named Atkinson one of "the three most important thinkers about innovation".
 In 2011, Washingtonian Magazine named him a “Tech Titan”.
 Ars Technica listed Atkinson as one of 2009’s tech policy People to Watch.
 In 2006, Inc. Magazine listed Atkinson as one of 19 Friends of Small Business in Washington.
 In 2002, he was awarded the Wharton Infosys Business Transformation Award Silver Medal.
 In addition, Government Technology Magazine and the Center for Digital Government named him one of the 25 top Doers, Dreamers and Drivers of Information Technology.

 Dr. Atkinson has testified before a number of committees in Congress and has appeared in various media outlets including CNBC, CNN, Fox News, MSNBC, NPR, and NBC Nightly News.
 He received his Ph.D. in City and Regional Planning from the University of North Carolina at Chapel Hill in 1989, where he was awarded the distinguished Joseph E. Pogue Fellowship.